MaxwellMkondiwa/Mkondiwa/home/index.rst

    :align: right

 I am a PhD candidate (expected Spring 2019) in Applied Economics at the University of Minnesota.
+I am also a Graduate Research Assistant at the International Science Technology Policy and Practice (InSTEPP) and adjunct research fellow at the Center for Agricultural Research and Development, Malawi.

 My main areas of research interest are production and marketing economics.

-My dissertation focuses on the economics of developing and deploying agricultural research recommendations with measurable predicted rates of adoption and economic welfare.

 You will find on this website links to my CV, research papers and teaching experience.